 Council Tax Levy

-The content of this legislation does extend to the water and waste water charges that are payable for an unoccupied property.
+The content of this legislation does not impact on the water and waste water charges levied on an unoccupied property.

 Moray Council Policy

-Moray Council's Policy and Resources Committee has made the following use of these statutory powers to levy an additional Council Tax charge:
+Moray Council's Policy and Resources Committee has made the following use of these statutory powers to levy an Additional Council Tax Charge (also known as 'the Levy'):

-• from 1 April 2014, an additional 50% Council Tax charge was levied on properties unoccupied for over 12 months;
+• from 1 April 2014, an additional 50% Council Tax charge was levied on properties unoccupied for over 12 months.
+This was replaced

 • from 1 April 2015, an additional 100% Council Tax charge was levied on properties unoccupied for over 12 months.

-• if the person due to pay Council Tax changes, the new liable person will be entitled to a maximum period of 12 months relief from the levy.
-The relief award will be a 10% discount;
+• if the person due to pay Council Tax changes (whether by ownership, tenancy, or legal transfer of ownership), the new liable person will be entitled to a maximum period of 12 months' relief.
+The relief comes into force on 1 April 2024 provides a 10% discount.
+(Note: this relief replaces a discount previously only available to property purchasers).
+Click on this link to download an application form;

-• if a property is being actively marketed for sale or offered for rent, relief from the levy may be granted for a maximum period of 24 months (i.e. the thirty-sixth month that the property was unoccupied).
+• if a property is being actively offered for rent, relief from the levy may be granted for a maximum period of 24 months.
 The relief award will be a 10% discount.
+Click on this link download an application form;

 Contact Us